 Tire dressing is a broad term that describes any type of substance designed to give the tire sidewall a glossy shine.
-This is a regular part of vehicle detailing; DIY tire dressing, however, may cause more harm than good to the tires.
+Professional tire dressing is a regular part of vehicle detailing; doing it yourself may cause more harm than good to the tires.

 Silicone dissolves easily into solvent, creating a more pronounced and longer-lasting shine.
-Solvent dressing, though, may also contain petroleum, which can prematurely dry and crack the tire surface.
+Solvents, though, may also contain petroleum, which can prematurely dry and crack the tire surface.
 Solvent can also be tacky, allowing dirt and grime to accumulate on the surface.

 Water dressing is made from synthetic polymers and natural oils.
 This produces a finish with a satin-like quality.
 Water-based dressing is also more environmentally safe.
 Most also contain surfactants, which keep the emulsion stable, but also causes the shine to wear off easily.
 Expect the need for more frequent applications with a water-based dressing.